Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 ## Wrapping the entire save process in a transaction

-Most `ContextProvider` implementations wrap the *inner save processing*  within a transaction.
-The `EFContextProvider` does that.
+Most `PersistenceManager` implementations wrap the *inner save processing*  within a transaction.
+The `EFPersistenceManager` does that.

 But the actions of the `BeforeSave...` and `AfterSaveEntities` methods fall ***outside*** the boundaries of this particular transaction.